 The role of a non-executive director is not an easy one.
 It can provide significant challenges, some of which are different to those faced by executive directors:

 - Getting up to speed – gaining familiarity with the business, its products, markets, opportunities and challenges can be a significant undertaking – and one that is made harder by a lack of day to day involvement.
 In some cases, the business may help by providing an induction to a new non-executive director.

 - Finding the time – all directors, whether executive or non-executive, must be able to allocate sufficient time to effectively fulfil their responsibilities.
 If a company operates monthly board meetings, these alone – especially where a large number of reports and documents need to be studied in preparation – can absorb a large amount of time.
 Other activities will only add to the time commitment required.

 - Risk and reward – non-executive directors face much the same legal liability as their executive counterparts.
 The imbalance is often instead in terms of reward, with financial remuneration attached to non-executive directorships often relatively modest.

 - Fixed commitments – company boards will often have existing established and non-negotiable meeting dates, which the non-executive will need to organise other commitments around.

 - Adapting to the role required – it can be a struggle for first-time NEDs, particularly those with significant executive experience, to adjust to the different role required of a non-executive director.
 They should not be tempted to try to intervene too closely in operational issues, focusing instead predominantly on the strategic challenges facing the business.

 For the company, finding a good non-executive director can help take the business to the next level.
 For the individual, it can be both a challenging and hugely rewarding experience.
 Both parties should be mindful of the responsibilities of a director and potential liabilities, which an executive and non-executive alike assume.

-It's easy to appoint directors in Inform Direct, the innovative way to manage officer records for free.
+It's easy to appoint directors in Inform Direct, the innovative way to manage officer records.
 All online, no paper forms, no fuss.